-The NMFC classes, according to the National Motor Freight Traffic Association, are a way of grouping different commodities that move in interstate, intrastate, and foreign commerce.
+The NMFC classification, according to the National Motor Freight Traffic Association, is a way of grouping different commodities that move in interstate, intrastate, and foreign commerce.
 The commodities are grouped into one of 18 classes, ranging from class 50 to class 500, based on four characteristics that determine how easily different commodities can be transported, or their “transportability.”
 Generally, products with a lower the class are denser and easier to ship.
 That translates to a lower freight rate.

 Each quarter, the National Motor Freight Transportation Association, which is made up of motor carriers, considers updates to the NMFC.
 The proposed changes then are voted on by the members of the Commodity Classification Standards Boards.
 The CCSB is made up of employees of the National Motor Freight Traffic Association.